IGM0937/AutoKait/README.md

 The automa Kait (**K**ait the **A**utomated **I**rish **T**ransport, a.k.a.
 AutoKait) is an automated A.I. player
 designed to be used for the board game, Irish Gauge.

-The original concept and design was based on an existing Irish Gauge automa called CAIT (Chase's Automa for Irish Transit).
+The original concept and design is based on an existing Irish Gauge automa called CAIT (Chase's Automa for Irish Transit).
 Whilst Kait closely follows the principles or dice rolls to determine Kait's next move, the future versions of AutoKait will hopefully expand to be more deterministic in how it chooses their next action.